 All Day – Observe Classes, Departmental Information Sessions

-There's no formal end to Monday’s events although typically classes end around 4:00pm and information session are typically done by 3:00pm.
+Please note, there's no formal end to Monday’s events.
+Typically classes end around 4:00 PM and information session are done by 3:00 PM.

 Carnegie Mellon doesn't offer admission interviews, but does offer one-on-one Admission Counseling Sessions for students who have further questions on the unique colleges/programs and admission process.
-An admission counseling session isn't required as part of the admission process; however, they will be available on a first-come, first-serve basis during both Sunday and Monday programming.
+An admission counseling session isn't required as part of the admission process; however, they will be available on a first-come, first-serve basis during Monday programming.